flowzeliak/A3-Branch-Merge-Pull-Repeat/README.md

  "I'm just kidding!" said Harry, "I think we should always be friends!"

  "You totally got me bro," Ron replied, laughing, "What am I a Muggle over here?"

+ Harry laughed and took Ron by the hands and they proceeded to the potion shop.

+ As they entered the potion shop, they saw a beautiful brunette near the Vodka section.

+ Taken back by her beauty, Ron scurried over to talk to her.

+ "Excuse me, I was wondering if you had an extra heart.
+Mine was just stolen." said Ron.

+ "I actually do but I don't think you would be able to afford it." said the girl.

+ That's when Harry swoop in with his flashy smile.

+ "Forgive my friend Ron.
+He's bad with women.
+I'm Harry.
+Can I get your name?"

+ "Hermione."